avijitj-hub/KDD-Project/README.md

 5. Visualize the data with different plots to find the correlation between variables.

 #### * Machine Learning:
-We will analyze the factors affecting the popularity of trending videos using Kmeans clustering.
-We shall cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.
+We will analyze the factors affecting the popularity of trending videos using Kmeans clustering and Hierarchial clustering .
+We will cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

 #### * Evaluation:
 Evaluating popularity based on likes and comments.